 Impetigo is a common infection of the skin.
 It is contagious, which means it can be passed on by touching.
-Most cases occur in children but it can affect anybody of any age.
-Antibiotic cream usually clears the infection quickly.
+Most cases occur in young children but it can affect anybody of any age.
+Antibiotic cream usually clears this type of skin problem quickly.
 Antibiotic tablets or liquid medicines are sometimes needed.

 What is impetigo and what does it look like?

 Impetigo is a skin infection.
 It is usually caused by a germ (bacterium).
-It is usually caused by one of the following three types of bacteria:
+Often, one of the following three types of bacterial infection is responsible: